ckarwin/AMEGO_X_Simulations/Simulation_Challenge/README.md

 The config file has already selected an energy window of +/- 3sigma around the peak.
 When calculating the effecitve area for monoenergetic sources, we always select on the photopeak to only count the events which have been properly reconstructed. +/- 3sigma is standard, but tighter constraints will give a better angular resolution.

-Now we do the ARM analysis since we are in the Compton regime:
+Now we do the ARM analysis since we are in the Compton regime.

-To look at the Menu: Analysis/Response -> ARM of scattered gamma ray theta/phi = 0 and the acceptance radius is 15 deg with 100 bins in the histogram
+run: Analysis/Response -> ARM of scattered gamma ray

+theta/phi = 0 and the acceptance radius is 15 deg with 100 bins in the histogram

 Here are the results: